brycewray/hugo-site/content/posts/2023/09/new-life-old-mac-linux-follow-up.md

 On a slightly related note, it seems certain distros' installers will balk at the size of a macOS-created EFI partition for being too small.
 For example, I found this to be the case with some flavors of [OpenSUSE](https://opensuse.org), which wanted a 512 MB EFI partition instead of the 300 MB partition that Disk Utility had built.
 If you encounter such an issue, that on its own might be a good reason to stop the install, do a **non**-GUID erasure, and then let the Linux installation handle creating an EFI partition to a size of its liking.

-**Of course**, particularly when dealing with your computer's freaking **drive unit**, always be guided first by whatever official documentation you can find, rather than some random guy's blog post (like this one).
-I really hope I don't have to say that to anyone sufficiently tech-oriented to consider installing Linux on a Mac's "bare metal" in the first place, but there it is, just in case I do.
+<span class="red">**Of course**, particularly when dealing with your computer's freaking **drive unit**, always be guided first by whatever official documentation you can find, rather than some random guy's blog post (like this one).</span> I really hope I don't have to say that to anyone sufficiently tech-oriented to consider installing Linux on a Mac's "bare metal" in the first place, but there it is, just in case I do.

 ## Go the bleep to sleep?